- Visit Butler

 Transfer Application Requirements

 - Official transcript from each college or university attended, submitted electronically to email@example.com or mailed directly from the issuing institution.

 - Applicants must be in good standing with their previous colleges/universities; a total cumulative GPA of 2.5 or higher is preferred for admission consideration for most majors, with no grades below C- in the most recent semester.

-- Final high school transcript and official test scores (ACT and/or SAT) are required to complete the transfer application for students who have earned fewer than 20 college credits since high school graduation.
+- Final high school transcript required to complete the transfer application for students who have completed fewer than 20 college credits since high school graduation.

 - Admitted transfer students with 20 or more college credits will need to submit their final high school transcript prior to enrollment.

 Additional requirements set by specific programs (see below)